nicholasmcconnell/simpletodos/README.md

 A successful key word or phrase search renders todos to the search page to be viewed, edited, and deleted.

-Future development will display stores and services helpful to completing user todo's via Google Maps Platform.
+Future development will display stores and services helpful to completing user todo's via HERE Geocoding & Search API.

 To demo this application: